Vinimoga/Portf-lio/DoomLikeGame/DevLog.md

 is gonna hit is the top side, the botton side, so you need to see with angle are you at to define where can it get, and then compare the results.

+1005 - My error on the raycasting algoritmm was literally a tiny number you should be subtracting for it to work.
+I don't know why, this is what the internet told me.
+So now it is working huh...

+the rest of the day I tried the pseudo 3D, so bear with me.